 The aquatic color palette compliments the family room fish tank while an abstract wallcovering by Lindsay Cowles deepens the space.
 Richard Brilliant Willing’s Akoya Emerald Finish 22 Pendant adds interest without overpowering the room.

 Family Room Furniture Details

-Natural Light and Bold Accents Ensure the Craft Room is a Source of Creativity
+Natural Light and Bold Accents Make the Craft Room a Source of Creativity

 The homeowner and her daughter love to scrapbook.
 Both collaborated with the LUDC team to create a space specifically designed around this craft.
 We included custom-sized cabinets — a collab with studioMET — and drawers to perfectly fit their paper and equipment.